Guide to Work, Study, Travel and Living Abroad

 What to Expect as a Volunteer

-Dealing with pig in kitchen while working as volunteer
+Dealing with pig in the kitchen while working as volunteer on a farm.

-On my first morning at a Totoco Organic Farm in Nicaragua, I woke up to the sound of this pig routing around in the open-air kitchen below my loft.
+During my first morning at Totoco Organic Farm in Nicaragua, I was awakened by the sounds of a pig rummaging around in the open-air kitchen located beneath my loft.

 For travelers, volunteering on farms often equates to much more than room and board.
 It provides access to more remote regions and a deeper experience of a culture, subculture, and a country.
 Farm work as a volunteer helps put us in tune with the weather, the landscape, the flora, and the fauna.
 We are likely to connect immediately with people who know the area well, who can provide us inside tips on where we should go, the type of local fare we ought to try, and why customs are as they are.
 The experience also teaches us something new about farm volunteering, perhaps how to build a mud house or make rich compost.